PicnicSupermarket/error-prone-support/README.md

   Pending a release of [google/error-prone#3301][error-prone-pull-3301], this flag must currently be used in combination with `-Perror-prone-fork`.

-Some other commands one may find relevant:
+Other highly relevant commands:

 - `mvn fmt:format` formats the code using [`google-java-format`][google-java-format].
+- [`./run-full-build.sh`][script-run-full-build] builds the project twice,
+  where the second pass validates compatbility with Picnic's [Error Prone fork][error-prone-fork-repo] and compliance of the code with any rules defined within this project.
+(Consider running this before [opening a pull request][contributing-pull-request], as the PR checks also perform this validation.)
+- [`./apply-error-prone-suggestions.sh`][script-apply-error-prone-suggestions]
+  applies Error Prone and Error Prone Support code suggestions to this project.
+  Before running this command, make sure to have installed the project (`mvn clean install`) and make sure that the current working directory does not contain unstaged or uncommited changes.
-- `./run-mutation-tests.sh` runs mutation tests using [Pitest][pitest].
-The
+- [`./run-mutation-tests.sh`][script-run-mutation-tests] runs mutation tests
-  results can be reviewed by opening the respective `target/pit-reports/index.html` files.
+  using [Pitest][pitest].
+The results can be reviewed by opening the respective `target/pit-reports/index.html` files.
 For more information check the [PIT Maven plugin][pitest-maven].
-- `./apply-error-prone-suggestions.sh` applies Error Prone and Error Prone Support code suggestions to this project.
-Before running this command, make sure to have installed the project (`mvn clean install`) and make sure that the current working directory does not contain unstaged or uncommited changes.

 When running the project's tests in IntelliJ IDEA, you might see the following
 error: